A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: A posteriori error estimates

-Our next step is to approximate the residual forces $\F(\uH)$ since even though we truncate the computation of~\eqref{eq:defnphi} to a finite domain $\Omega$, the computational cost of evaluating $\F(\uH)$ in $\Omega$ is still unaffordable when an actual electronic structure model is taken into consideration.

-The residual forces in $\L^{\rm QB}$ should be evaluated exactly since the error estimator in this region is required in a high accuracy to adjust the QM and buffer regions on-the-fly.
-The computational cost is acceptable for the reason that the size of $\L^{\rm QB}$ is much smaller than that of $\Omega$.
-Hence, we only need to approximate the residual forces in $\L^{\Omega} \setminus \L^{\rm QB}$, where the displacement $\uH$ is indeed relatively smooth.
+To reduce the computational cost of evaluating the residual force $\F(\uH)$ while maintaining its accuracy, an approximation scheme should be carefully designed.
+We note that the exact evaluation of residual force is necessary for accurate adjustment of the QM and buffer regions, which is in fact acceptable since the size of $\L^{\rm QB}:= \Lambda^{\rm QM }\cup \Lbuf$ is much smaller than that of the full computational domain $\Omega$.
+We therefore only need to consider the approximation of the residual force outside this region, where the displacement $\uH$ varies smoothly.

-Motivated by \cite{chen17, 2021-qmmm3}, we employ the linearised residual forces to accomplish the approximation.
-It can be written as, for $\ell \in \L^{\Omega} \setminus \L^{\rm QB}$,
+To that end, we consider the linear approximation of residual force.
+Let $\delta \F^{B_{R_{\rm buf}}}({\bm 0})$ be the QM force constant defined on the homogeneous lattice inside the region $B_{R_{\rm buf}}$.
+The residual force is then approximated in a mixed scheme

-where $\delta \F({\bm 0})$ is the QM force constant on homogeneous lattice.
-The QM force constant is independent of $\ell$ in $\L^{\Omega} \setminus \L^{\rm QB}$ due to the locality of QM site potentials (cf. \assERL~and \cite[Lemma 2.1]{chen17}).
-The accuracy of this approximation can therefore be guaranteed as long as the size of core region $\L^{\rm QB}$ and $\Rbuf$ are chosen to be sufficiently large.
-The parameters will be specified for each individual test in Section~\ref{sec:alg_numerics}.
+Due to the locality of QM site potentials (cf. \assERL~and \cite[Lemma 2.1]{chen17}), the accuracy of this approximation can therefore be guaranteed as long as the size of core region $\L^{\rm QB}$ and $\Rbuf$ are chosen to be sufficiently large.
+The error caused by this approximation can be analyzed following the approach in \cite[Section 5.1]{wang2020posteriori}, referred to as the data oscillation term.
+Although we omit the details here, it is important to note that this error can be controlled.